 As in the case of ordinary representations, one may obtain characteristic classes from $\VB$--algebroids; the construction of these classes is described in \S\ref{sec:cc}.
 In the case of $TA$, one can see that our characteristic classes coincide with the Crainic-Fernandes classes.

 Then, we consider $\VB$--algebroids that are regular in the sense that the coboundary map in the associated $2$-term complex of vector bundles is of constant rank.
-As in the case of representations up to homotopy, there are canonical Lie algebroid representations on the cohomology $H(\Etot)$ of the complex.
+As in the case of representations up to homotopy (in the sense of Evens, Lu, Weinstein), there are canonical Lie algebroid representations on the cohomology $H(\Etot)$ of the complex.
 However, we find that there is an additional piece of data---a canonical class $[\omega]$ in the 2nd Lie algebroid cohomology with values in degree $-1$ morphisms of $H(\Etot)$.
 The two representations, together with $[\omega]$, completely classify regular $\VB$--algebroids.